wp-plugins/slyd/readme.txt

 The Slyd shortcode supports the following options:

 * `category` - Add the category(s) you want Slyd to be limited to.
-Separate multiple categories with commas.
 Default is all categories.
 * `slydcount` - How many posts you want Slyd to display.
 Default is 5.
 * `nav` - Determines how to display the navigation arrows.
 Options are `show` for always visible arrows, `hide` to get rid of the arrows entirely, or `hover` to only display the arrows when a user hovers over the Slydr.
 Defaults to `hover`.
 * `height` - Set the height for your Slydr.
 Must be defined in pixels, but don't include the unit (i.e. `height='500'`).
 Defaults to the height of your tallest slyd image.